Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/guides/targetingExistingIssues.md

 === "Feature (prefix)"

     ```gherkin
-    Feature: Shopping cart
+    Feature: Example page redirection

     @MyTestPrefix:CYP-129
-    Scenario: Add socks
+    Scenario: Redirect by clicking
-        Given Bob is logged in
+        Given the example page
-        When three socks are added from the shop
+        When the link is clicked
-        Then the shopping cart should contain three socks
+        Then a redirect should occur
     ```

 === "cypress.config.js (prefix)"